 Rheumatoid Arthritis means a disorder that badly affects joints.
 Its symptoms normally are joint pain, stiffness, swelling, redness, warmth, and decreased the range of movement of the affected joints.
 This disease terribly disturbs your joints of hands, knee, fingers, hips, etc. The people having rheumatoid arthritis feel difficulties while movement, sleeping and they cannot move freely like they feel pain and stiffness in joints that create a hindrance for them in daily routine work.

 - Low-grade fever

 - Skin redness and inflammation

 - Swollen glands

-- Swellings under the skin – around
+- Swellings under the skin – round and painless